DrThomasAger/smile/README.md

 ### Name Tag Pattern

-In the next example, we provide the name tag ***(: Smile Prepare***: for the role of responding with two stages: one "thinking" or preparatory stage followed by a response that leverages that preparation for a more intelligent reply.
+In the next example, we provide two modular, composable prompt patterns you can use in your own prompts.

+* The name tag ***(: Smile Prepare***
+* A two-part response process: one "thinking" or preparatory section followed by a second section that leverages that preparation for a more intelligent reply.

 **Copy and paste** the example **now** into your favorite language model and discover how ***(: Smile*** works through direct experience.